facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- The type of the light.  "point" and "directional" are currently supported.
 "position_model"
   - string
-  - They origin to use to place the light. "global", meaning stage's origin, and "camera" meaning place relative to a (potentially moving) camera, are currently supported.
+  - They frame to use to place the light. "global", meaning stage's origin, and "camera", meaning place relative to a (potentially moving) camera, are currently supported.